CoolCat467/StatusBot/README.md

 secconds (on default) StatusBot will connect to and ping the server found at `address` and see if any players have joined or left since the last time it pinged said server.
 If any players have joined or left the server, StatusBot will tell you!

+## Credits
+Most of the stuff to talk to minecraft server stolen from https://github.com/Dinnerbone/mcstatus with some changes.